 If you are not familar with these, go back to step one (internal brains) which will shed light on same.
 Wikipedia has a nice list professional and trade magazine by business sector.

 Social Networks as Research Data Sources

 Consider not only your own social media analytics but also the public social network research capabilities.

-Tip: Make sure to read competitors review also.
+Tip: Make sure to read competitors’ reviews also.

 It has never been easier to do surveys online.
-Once you know what you’re looking for and who to ask, this approach puts data behind the qualitative market research.
+Once you know what you’re looking for and who to ask, this wonderful approach puts numbers behind the ‘discovered’, qualitative market research.

-Unfortunately it’s terribly common to ask poor questions and to generate piles of unless, i.e. inactionable, data.
-Online surveys are typically the last learning vehicle in market research after you’ve done the background research and the exploratory research.
+Unfortunately it’s terribly common to ask poor questions and to generate piles of useless, i.e. inactionable, data.
+Online surveys typically come after you’ve analysed the internal, (existing) digital and in-person data sources.